Kuper-Tech/sbmt-outbox/README.md

 ### Partition strategies

-Depending on which data type is used in the `event_key`, it is necessary to choose the right partition strategy.
+Depending on which type of data is used in the `event_key`, it is necessary to choose the right partitioning strategy.

 #### Number partitioning

-This strategy should be used when `event_key` contains a number, for example `52523` or `some-chars-123`.
-All characters that are not numbers will be deleted, and only numbers will remain.
-The strategy is used by default.
+This strategy should be used when the `event_key` field contains a number.
+For example, it could be `52523`, or `some-chars-123`.
+Any characters that aren't numbers will be removed, and only the numbers will remain.
+This strategy is used as a default.

 ```yaml
 # config/outbox.yml